How to Create and Utilize an Effective Asana Roadmap

 You can even use your roadmap information to create dashboards where you’ll be able to slice and dice your project data any way you need.
 You’ll then be able to share with team members and stakeholders, so they have exactly as much information as they need and nothing they don’t.

-This view also solves several of the issues with Asana, such as not being able to include use instructions in-app.
+This view also solves several of the issues with Asana, such as not being able to include use instructions or notes inside the app.
 Visor’s rich text editor block will let everyone using your roadmap see the same instructions every single time.

 Visor’s Dashboard View